ejm714/scipy_proceedings/papers/emily_dorne/main.md

 3) Confirm publicly reported blooms with more data

 Multiple states rely on visual inspection of a submitted photo to confirm a bloom.
-CyFi can both generate a cyanobacteria density estimate and show the most recent, cloud free 10m satellite data for that location, enabling the water quailty manager to make a more informed decision.
+CyFi can both generate a cyanobacteria density estimate and show the most recent, cloud free 10m satellite data for that location, enabling the water quality manager to make a more informed decision.

 4) Provide a birds-eye view of conditions in lakes across the state